TriaFed/pre-commit-library/CONFIGURATION_GUIDE.md

 **✅ Built-in Security Configuration:**

-The AI commit check hook includes a **bundled `opencode.jsonc`** configuration file that enforces security automatically.
-The hook sets the `OPENCODE_CONFIG` environment variable to point to this bundled config, ensuring it's always used.
+The AI commit check hook includes an **embedded security configuration** that is automatically applied by writing it to a temporary file and loading it via the `OPENCODE_CONFIG` environment variable.

 **What's included:**
 - Share disabled